sbstjn/jwkserve/README.md

 > A fake authentication service to speed up local development for JWT consumers.

-I've been building applications with JWT authentication based on JWKS, and I've found it's annoying to run real integration tests, especially locally or in pipelines, because it involves using an existing identity provider.
-That's why I built `jwkserve` — it lets you easily generate JWT access tokens (for any combination of claims) and serves the JWKS endpoints you need for easy integration.
+Running integration tests with JWT authentication based on JWKS often requires a real identity provider, which adds complexity when testing locally or in pipelines. `jwkserve` addresses this by generating JWT access tokens for any combination of claims and serving the JWKS endpoints needed for integration.

 Available as [sbstjn/jwkserve on DockerHub](https://hub.docker.com/r/sbstjn/jwkserve).